Almarch/NLP-from-a-PC/README.md

 "Les chiens sont fidèles" is an exact translations of "Dogs are loyal".
 I also checked **all-mpnet-base-v2** with a similar result.

 The approach I explored was to use the LLM to detect the language, then to perform the translation.
-Using [Mistral 7b](https://mistral.ai/en/news/announcing-mistral-7b), the translations were pretty good but the text detection was difficult to industrialize.
+Using [Mistral 7b](https://mistral.ai/en/news/announcing-mistral-7b), the translations were pretty good but the language detection was difficult to industrialize.
 My prompts (`./services/jupyter/notebook/prompts.py`) may very likely be improved, and they may be post-processed further as well.

 Noteworthily, my limited resources make the translation step extremely long.